Jake Burger Preview, Player Props: Marlins vs. Nationals

 Nationals Pitching Rankings

-- The Nationals' 4.91 team ERA ranks 27th across all MLB pitching staffs.
+- The Nationals' 4.89 team ERA ranks 27th across all league pitching staffs.

+- Williams makes the start for the Nationals, his 26th of the season.
+He is 6-7 with a 4.95 ERA and 94 strikeouts in 123 2/3 innings pitched.

-- In his most recent time out on Saturday, the righty tossed six scoreless innings against the Philadelphia Phillies while surrendering five hits.
+- In his most recent time out on Sunday, the righty went six scoreless innings against the Philadelphia Phillies while surrendering two hits.

-- The 26-year-old has put up an ERA of 4.56, with 7.5 strikeouts per nine innings, in 19 games this season.
-Opponents are hitting .259 against him.
+- The 31-year-old has a 4.95 ERA and 6.8 strikeouts per nine innings in 25 games this season, while giving up a batting average of .284 to opposing hitters.

 © 2023 Data Skrive.
 All rights reserved.